-On paintings, Achala may have white, blue or black skin.
+On paintings, Achala may have white, blue, black or red skin.
 White Achala is described as having one head with three eyes, orange flaming hair, two hands and two legs.
-Blue Achala usually has blue hair and he may have 2 or 4 heads and 2 or 4 hands.
+Blue Achala usually has black hair and he may have 2 or 4 heads and 2 or 4 hands.

 They both brandish a flaming sword with the right hand and a have noose or lasso wound around the forefinger of the left hand.